Lund University is the legal entity of the laboratory.

 The official inauguration of MAX IV Laboratory took place on 21 June 2016.

 The formal goals and basic governance of MAX IV Laboratory were set out in an agreement between Lund University (LU), the Swedish Research Council (VR) and VINNOVA (the Swedish Governmental Agency for Innovation Systems) in June 2010 as well as in a related agreement between Lund University and Region Skåne in July 2010.
-As MAX IV Laboratory moves from the building phase into operation, the governance will be reviewed to reflect the completion of the Phase I project and the start of operations, including the various aspects of internationalisation and the increased involvement of industry.

 The Swedish Research Council (VR) , VINNOVA, Lund University and Region Skåne are the initial funders of MAX IV.
-The initial seven beamlines are funded by a grant from the Knut and Alice Wallenberg Foundation in collaboration with the Swedish research universities Lund University, Chalmers University of Technology, Karlstad University, Karolinska Institutet, KTH Royal Institute of Technology, Linköping University, Luleå University of Technology, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, University of Gothenburg and Uppsala University.
+The initial seven beamlines were funded by a grant from the Knut and Alice Wallenberg Foundation in collaboration with the Swedish research universities Lund University, Chalmers University of Technology, Karlstad University, Karolinska Institutet, KTH Royal Institute of Technology, Linköping University, Luleå University of Technology, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, University of Gothenburg and Uppsala University.